acornapps/cube-manual-en/commands/add-command.md

 # `add` command

-The add command adds add-ons (nodes, monitoring, logging, etc.) to a Kubernetes cluster.
+The add command adds noade and add-ons (monitoring, Cocktail, etc.) to a Kubernetes cluster.

 _`add` command work with sub command_